BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 Delegators are free to choose validators according to their own subjective criteria.
 That said, criteria anticipated to be important include:

-- **Amount of self-bonded EVMOS:** Number of EVMOS a validator self-bonded to its staking pool.
-A validator with higher amount of self-bonded EVMOS has more skin in the game, making it more liable for its actions.
+- **Amount of self-bondedButane:** Number of Butane a validator self-bonded to its staking pool.
+A validator with higher amount of self-bondedButane has more skin in the game, making it more liable for its actions.

-- **Amount of delegated EVMOS:** Total number of EVMOS delegated to a validator.
+- **Amount of delegatedButane:** Total number of Butane delegated to a validator.
 A high stake shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
-Validators are expected to become less and less attractive as their amount of delegated EVMOS grows.
+Validators are expected to become less and less attractive as their amount of delegatedButane grows.
 Bigger validators also increase the centralization of the network.

 - **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators